VincentPuget/vigenere/README.md

 # vigenere
 Encrypt and decrypt text from with vigenere algorithm

-## Installation
-Drag ./bin/vigenere.app in your app folder.

 ## Firt launch
 At first launch, the reference matrix for encrypt and decrypt is empty.
 Click on matrix button.
 An pop up window will appear.